History of Elmet Farmhouse

-In 2014 the farmhouse took on a new lease of life after being completely renovated.
-Great care was taken to preserve the original fabric of the building so that its architectural merits can now be appreciated again.
-The roof was repaired using reclaimed stone slates, for example, and the walls were re-pointed with traditional lime mortar.
-New hardwood frames were inserted in the stone mullion windows and other original features which came to light during the restoration, such as carved stone fireplaces and windows seats, have also been lovingly preserved.
+Following the sale of Wilcroft Farm in 2012, the farmhouse was completely renovated.
+In 2014 it took on a new lease of life as Elmet Farmhouse holiday cottage.
+Great care was taken during the restoration to preserve the original fabric of the building so that its architectural merits could be fully appreciated.
+The roof was repaired using reclaimed stone slates and the walls were re-pointed with traditional lime mortar, enabling the stone to breathe and dry out.
+New hardwood frames were inserted in the stone mullion windows and custom-made doors were fitted.
+Original features which came to light during the restoration, such as the carved stone fireplaces, stone window surrounds and window seats, were all carefully renovated.

 Wherever possible existing materials were reused, adding to the building’s mellow charm.
-A handsome new hearth was created from a massive stone flag excavated from the dairy floor, for example, while the pretty cottage garden at the front of the farmhouse incorporates bricks, stones and tiles salvaged during the renovation.
-Here you can sit on a bench and soak up the sun, while admiring the spectacular view.
-Or curl up indoors on a window seat or in front of the wood-burning stove.
+A new hearth was created in the living room from a massive stone flag excavated from the kitchen floor, and the back of the fireplace was faced with huge blocks of stone from the wall of a dairy storage room.
+The cottage garden at the front of the farmhouse also incorporates bricks, stones and tiles salvaged during the renovation.